hoytech/quadrable/README.md

 ### quadb stats

-This command traverses the your current head and prints a basic summary of its contents:
+This command traverses the current head and prints a basic summary of its contents:

     $ quadb stats
     numNodes:        2442